What is chemotherapy?

 - Before surgery or another treatment to help shrink a tumor.

-- After surgery or other treatment to kill any cells that remain.
-Treatment to lower the risk that cancer may spread or come back is called adjuvant therapy.
+- After surgery or other treatment to kill any cancer cells that remain.
+This lowers the risk that cancer may spread or come back.

 - Our cancer doctors help set national standards for care of children with cancer.

-- Through our participation in the Seattle Cancer Care Alliance (SCCA), our patients benefit from the work of physician-scientists at Fred Hutch and UW Medicine, as well as at Seattle Children’s.
-Working together, our organizations have been designated a comprehensive cancer center by the National Cancer Institute.
+- Your child benefits from the work of physician-scientists at Fred Hutchinson Cancer Center and UW Medicine, as well as at Seattle Children’s.
+The National Cancer Institute has named our partnership a comprehensive cancer center.

 For many children with cancer, treatment includes promising new chemotherapies offered only in research studies.
 These studies are called clinical or therapeutic trials.